Cairns and tropical gardening

 Who is Rob Pyne?

-My name is Rob Pyne and I am a local.
+My name is Rob Pyne and Cairns and tropical gardens are my passion.
 I worked at the Public Trustee until breaking my neck in an accident in 1991.
 I then completing a BA in History and Politics and a Law Degree.

 After this I worked at JCU from 2000 – 2007, resigning to campaign full-time for Council.
 I was successful and worked full time as the Division 3 Councillor on Cairns Regional Council.

-I have served for ten years on council and one term as the local MP.
+I have served 12 years on Cairns Regional Council and one term as the local MP in the Queensland Parliament.

 Rob Pyne and Climate Change